Sararmjalal/react-modal-pro/readme.md

 **React-Modal-Pro** is a versatile and lightweight library for managing modals in React applications.
 It offers seamless support for dialogs, sidebars, and sheets, giving you full control over their behavior and appearance.
 With native-like navigation integration, modals can close when navigating back in history, without actually reverting to the previous page—providing a smooth, app-like user experience.

+## Key Features:
+- Effortlessly manage multiple modals.
+- Native-like modal behavior with history-based closing.
+- Swipe-to-open and swipe-to-close functionality for sidebars and sheets.
+- Simple yet powerful API for fine-tuned control.

+With **React-Modal-Pro**, creating professional, responsive, and intuitive modals has never been easier.

+---

 ## Installation

 To install `React-Modal-Pro`, you can use **npm** or **yarn**: